 Embark now to discover all our maradjic news.

-How to take care of modal and silk?
+How to take care of silk?

 Simple but essential: we recommend washing your scarf by hand, in cold or warm water with a small amount of soap.
 Do not use harsh products such as bleach as this could damage the natural fibers.
 Do not dry your cloth in the dryer because the heat could shrink and deteriorate them.
 Maradjique's advice: take your silk piece and blot it between two terry towels, then air dry it flat on a drying rack!
 Give it time to dry, be patient and don't put it in the sun or on a radiator, it must keep its original beauty.